-Intuiface Analytics plans determine the number of Players that can collect data and the extent to which the Charts & Dashboards feature can be used.
-See our article about Analytics plans for more details.
+Intuiface Platform plans determine the number of Players that can collect data and the data point storage limit for the Intuiface account.
+See our article about Analytics tiering for more details.

 In Composer, on the Interface Assets panel, click the "Add an Interface Asset" button.
 In the Select an Interface Asset panel that just appeared, select the Data Tracking option in the Analytics category and then click the "Add" button.

 Two sets of events can be automatically logged if the Data Tracking Interface Asset is present.

 - Experience Started and Experience Stopped

 - The moment an experience is run in Composer or Player, the Experience Started event is logged.
 The moment an experience is stopped, the Experience Stopped event is logged.
 (If an experience crashes, the Experience Stopped event won't be logged.)

 - By default, these events are logged.
 In Edit Mode, use the Properties panel or the X-Ray panel to turn their collection on or off.
 At runtime, you can turn this logging on and off using actions - see below for details.

 - The moment a scene is entered, the Scene Entered event is logged.
 The moment a scene is left, the Scene Left event is logged.